Far-Se/tabame/README.md

 # **📝 Trktivity**
-Trktivity track your activity 🧐.
+Trktivity tracks your activity 🧐.
 It records keystrokes, mouse pings each 3 seconds and active window exe and title (if you set filters for it).

 You can view stats per day or a set of days.
 It generates a graph from 00:00 to 24:00.

-It generates a timeline for executable you were focused and for Titles you've created filters.
+It generates a timeline for executable you were focused and for Titles you've created filters for.

+By default is disabled, you can enable it, all recorded information is stored locally on your Computer and it is not sent anywhere.

 # **📅 Tasks**
 Tasks consists of Reminders and Page Watchers.